 10 Best Money Management software for personal use

 Mint is one of the best personal money management apps.
 With over 15 million users, Mint.com is a web-based personal financial program.
-With Mint, you can Create budgets and See all your bills and money.
+Using Mint app, you can Create budgets and See all your bills and money anywhere any time.
 Every time you visit the Mint website, your financial data gets updated automatically.
 You can also get your free credit score with mint.
 You can even keep track of your credit score to help you be smart about it, no credit card required.

 02. Learn Vest

 LearnVest is a free budgeting tool and personal finance software.
-It’s a web based software that syncs up your information in one location.
+It’s a web-based software that syncs up your information in one location.
 It’s a great solution for a personal financial planning.
 Financial planning is available for an additional monthly fee.
 You’ll receive reminders about what you have to do to keep on track with your finance.
 There is no way to automate simple, recurring corrections in the app.
 Following are the LearnVest features.

 Quicken is a finance management tool that allows users to manage their financial accounts and investments in one place.
 The platform is available for Windows and Mac users.
 Quicken is basically designed to handle more complexity.
 There is a lot of customization options in Quicken Deluxe.